sebastianf777/tiendaropa/README.md

 	// Open your browser in https://localhost:3000
 <br>

-## Principales librerias usadas
+## Principales librerias usadas:
-## Main libraries used in the project
+## Main libraries used in the project:

 | Library                                                          | Used                      |
 | ---------------------------------------------------------------- | ------------------------- |